taymeric/liste/README.md

 # liste

 ## Description
-An basic Android app for managing a grocery list.
+A basic Android app for managing a grocery list.